arcana-network/docs.arcana/docs/auth/introduction/why-auth-sdk.md

 ### 2. Sign blockchain transactions securely

 Allow authenticated Web3 application users to securely sign blockchain operations without bothering about managing secrets and keys.
 No centralized authority manages user keys in the {{config.extra.arcana.product_name}} DKG subsystem.
-Use the embedded, non-custodial {{config.extra.arcana.wallet_name}} provided by the {{config.extra.arcana.sdk_name}} to let the authenticated users easily review and sign blockchain transactions.
+Use the embedded, non-custodial {{config.extra.arcana.wallet_name}} provided by the {{config.extra.arcana.sdk_name}} to let the authenticated users review and sign blockchain transactions.

 Read more about the [{{config.extra.arcana.wallet_name}} features]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/index.md) and [[evm-web3-wallet-ops|how to transact using the {{config.extra.arcana.wallet_name}}]].
 Check out the [[index-wallet-user-guide|{{config.extra.arcana.wallet_name}} User Guide]] to learn more about various Web3 wallet operations that can be accessed by the application users.